omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 ## Basic settings

-Most of the settings within the “chat settings” submenu exist in vanilla.
+Most of the settings within the **chat settings** submenu exist in vanilla.
 The existing settings work equivalently.
 There are two new options in this submenu.